Steady Ring-Shaped Vortex Sheets

 In the regime of small cross-sectional radius $\bar \eps$, it is possible to derive asymptotic expressions for various quantities of interest.
-Most notably, when surface tension is absent, the (constant) speed $V$ of such rings is well-known to obey the asymptotic Kelvin--Hicks formula
+Most notably, when surface tension is absent, the (constant) speed $\bar W$ of such rings is well-known to obey the asymptotic Kelvin--Hicks formula